yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 JSON stands for “JavaScript Object Notation” and is a standard for sending information back and forth over the web.
 It’s a subset of JavaScript’s object syntax.
 JSON is a language-independent data format that is easy for humans to read and write and easy for machines to parse and generate. **JSON is a means of sending data.**

 JSON has the following rules:
-- Keys must be double quoted.
+- Keys must be double-quoted.
-- Values must be one of the following types, but must be wrapped in double quotes:
+- Values must be one of the following types, and must be wrapped in double-quotes:
   * Strings
   * Numbers
   * Booleans